ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Added the "Operational Considerations" section.

   * RS belonging to multiple audiences with different credentials.

+  * Keeping knowledge about C and RS up-to-date at the AS.

 * Added figure with message flow for Non-sequential Workflow.